intergral/frdocs/docs/Monitor-your-data/FR-Agent/Uninstall/MANdeactivate.md

 When FusionReactor is not running, the instance directory can now be removed from the local file system.

-If you are using the default installation path, the paths to your instance are:
+If you are using the default installation path, the instance directories are located at:

 | Platform | Path|
 |--- |--- |